 (for new students)

 The Donor Scholarship application period for the application cycle has now closed.
 We are no longer accepting applications.
 Eligible scholarship applications will be reviewed.
-Decisions will be emailed to applicants in December before the Spring 2019 semester begins.
+Decisions will be emailed to applicants in April before the Summer 2019 semester begins.

 Visit the Application and Eligibility Information for additional information.

 Federal and state grants are available to students who are able to demonstrate financial need.
 The first step is completing the Free Application for Federal Student Aid (FAFSA ®) form.
 For additional information about grants, please visit the U.S. Department of Education's Federal Student Aid website.